 An option holder is not permitted to participate in a bonus issue or new issue of securities in respect of an option held prior to the issue of shares to the option holder pursuant to the exercise of an option.
 If the Company changes the number of issued shares through or as a result of any consolidation, subdivision, or similar reconstruction of the issued capital of the Company, the total number of options and the exercise price of the options (as applicable) will likewise be adjusted.
-Options granted in 2017 and 2018 were 10,229,500 and nil, respectively.
+Options granted in 2019 and 2018 were nil.

 In accordance with ASC 718, the fair value of the option grants was estimated on the date of each grant using the Trinomial Lattice model.
-The assumptions for these grants were: